European Political Economy Consortium (EPEC)

 The European Political Economy Consortium fosters high-quality research in political economy by facilitating exchange among the leading European centres in political economy.
 It consists of five founding institutions, including Warwick.

-In addition to providing multiple exchange opportunities for students, junior and senior colleagues among the partner centers, EPEC actively engages in creating an international research network in political economy.
-This includes quantitative and/or formal research on political institutions, political behavior, public policy, the laws and the government, the state, the allocation of power in different decision-making settings, and more generally, the success and failure of political reforms, which is determined by competing interests, contexts and the political process of reform-making.
+In addition to providing multiple exchange opportunities for students, junior and senior colleagues among the partner centres, EPEC actively engages in creating an international research network in political economy.
+This includes quantitative and/or formal research on political institutions, political behaviour, public policy, the laws and the government, the state, the allocation of power in different decision-making settings, and more generally, the success and failure of political reforms, which is determined by competing interests, contexts and the political process of reform-making.

 Warwick Political Economy

 The Department of Economics at the University of Warwick has an active Political Economy and Public Economics, with a weekly external seminar, a weekly internal workshop, and high quality PhD students.

 The Institute for Advanced Study in Toulouse is a unified scientific project whose aim is to study human behaviour.
 It offers an innovative and multidisciplinary approach to science and welcome international researchers trained in the different social sciences to tackle important research questions.